 - Provide multiple types of learning activities – this will increase retention and allow the trainee to experience the material in the way that suits them best.

 - Ensure that the end goal of the training aligns with the course.
 Some courses provide an overview of many topics and others are more specialized – ensure employees are attending the course that aligns best with their role and the organization’s goals and needs.

 Employee training is an ongoing process – there is no end to learning, especially in today’s ever-changing world.
 Employees want to learn and continue to grow in their companies.
 In order to do so effectively and efficiently, the training needs to be easily accessible, designed for adult learners and relevant to their roles.

-Renée Lewis, Account Manager
+Written by: Renée Lewis, Account Manager